Solomon R. Guggenheim Museum: Personal collections

-The Thannhauser Collection, acquired in 1963, consists of 73 works, largely in the Impressionist, Post-Impressionist and French modern styles.
-Thannhauser's collection includes pieces by Paul Gauguin, Édouard Manet, Camille Pissarro, Vincent van Gogh, and 32 works by Picasso.
-Rebay also left a portion of her personal collection to the foundation in her will, including works by Kandinsky, Klee, Calder, Albert Gleizes, Mondrian, and Schwitters.
-The Guggenheim received Rebay's collection in 1971, four years after her death, because of a prolonged lawsuit over the collection.
-In 1990 the museum acquired the Panza Collection from Giovanna and Giuseppe Panza in 1990 It includes examples of minimalist sculptures by Carl Andre, Dan Flavin and Donald Judd, and minimalist paintings by Robert Mangold, Brice Marden and Robert Ryman, as well as an array of postminimal, conceptual, and perceptual art by Robert Morris, Richard Serra, James Turrell, Lawrence Weiner and others, notably American examples of the 1960s and 1970s.
+The Thannhauser Collection, acquired in 1963, initially consisted of 73 works, largely in the Impressionist, Post-Impressionist and French modern styles, including pieces by Paul Gauguin, Édouard Manet, Camille Pissarro, Vincent van Gogh and 32 works by Picasso.
+Justin Thannhauser's widow Hilde donated additional pieces to the Thannhauser Collection in 1981 and 1991, including Manet's Portrait of Countess Albazzi.

+Rebay also bequeathed a portion of her personal collection to the foundation, including works by Kandinsky, Klee, Calder, Gleizes, Mondrian and Schwitters.
+The Guggenheim received the pieces in 1971, four years after her death, because of a prolonged lawsuit.
+In 1990 the museum acquired the collection of Giovanna and Giuseppe Panza.
+This includes examples of minimalist sculptures by Carl Andre, Dan Flavin and Donald Judd; minimalist paintings by Robert Mangold, Brice Marden and Robert Ryman; and an array of postminimal, conceptual and perceptual art by Robert Morris, Richard Serra, James Turrell, Lawrence Weiner and others, notably American examples of the 1960s and 1970s.
+When the Panza Collection was acquired, some of the pieces had not been sculpted, existing only as sketches.

-In 1992, the Robert Mapplethorpe Foundation gifted 200 of Mapplethorpe's best photographs to the foundation.
-The works spanned his entire output, from his early collages, Polaroids, portraits of celebrities, self-portraits, male and female nudes, flowers, and statues; it also featured mixed-media constructions and included his well-known 1998 Self-Portrait.
+In 1992, the Robert Mapplethorpe Foundation gave 200 of Mapplethorpe's best photographs to the foundation, marking the museum's first major acquisition of 20th-century photography.
+The works spanned his entire output, from his early collages, Polaroids, portraits of celebrities, self-portraits, male and female nudes, flowers and statues; it also featured mixed-media constructions and included his well-known 1998 Self-Portrait.
 The acquisition initiated the foundation's photography exhibition program.
 In 2001, the foundation received a gift of the collection of the Bohen Foundation, which, for two decades, commissioned new works of art with an emphasis on film, video, photography and new media.
-The Bohen collection comprises around 275 works by 45 artists, including Pierre Huyghe and Sophie Calle.
-In 2022, the Guggenheim and the Museum of Contemporary Art, Chicago, jointly received 100 works gifted by the D. Daskalopoulos Collection.
+It comprises around 275 works by 45 artists, including Pierre Huyghe and Sophie Calle.
+In 2022, the Guggenheim and the Museum of Contemporary Art, Chicago, jointly received 100 works from the D. Daskalopoulos Collection.